tazama-lf/tazama-lf.github.io/content/resources.md

 ![](/tazama.png)

-Here are some of the resources to learn more
+Here are some of our resources to learn more

 - [Documentation](https://github.com/frmscoe)
 - [GitHub](https://github.com/frmscoe)